Martonai/Project-Skidrow/First Project/docs/requirement_spec.md

 * In the 1 field, the user see who set the task to him/her
 * In the 2 fiield, the user see when the task was given
 * In the 3 field, the user see what is the deadline of the task
-* In the 4 field, the user see what condition the task in and he can change depends on his permission
+* In the 4 field, the user see what condition the task is in and he can change depends on his permission
 * In the 5 field, the user see the description about the task
 * In the 6 field, the user see his/her username
 * In the 7 field, the user see his/her email address